booherbg/game-cheat-sheets/README.md

 # Game Cheat Sheets

 Markdown cheat sheets for card games, built to HTML.
+As an additional feature I included the prompts I used to generate the build system once the first cheat sheet was finished.

 ## Use